-You must have finalized a striking theme for your website and would have also hired the best of professional to develop a platform for your brand.
-Even if you’re developing it on your own, most probably, you aren’t going to leave any stone unturned in coming up with the best of a website.
+You must have finalized a striking theme for your website and would have also hired the best professionals to develop a platform for your brand.
+Even if you’re developing it on your own, most probably, you aren’t going to leave any stone unturned in coming up with the best website.
 However, amidst everything, there are certain things that you may forget.
 How about legal pages?
-And, did you know there is a
+And did you know there is a

 Of course, that’s true.
-Besides, another considerable fact is that a majority of people seems to overlook the importance of having lawful pages on the website, just because they think that these pages are boring and that no one is going to pay attention to them.
+Along with that, another considerable fact is that a majority of people seem to overlook the importance of having lawful pages on the website just because they think that these pages are boring and that no one will pay attention to them.
 If you’re also following the same league, you’re nothing but entirely wrong.

-Although you might have never experienced it, however, not having legal pages can simply drag you and your business in grave troubles, most of them might include a hefty amount of fine.
+Although you might have never experienced it; however, not having legal pages can simply drag you and your business into grave troubles, most of which might include a hefty amount of fine.
 Take the example of Google – a mega-giant company – also had to bear the brunt.
-Apparently, this search engine was charged €50m for not being transparent with their policies.
+Apparently, this search engine was fined €50m for not being transparent with its policies.
 Shocked yet?

-So, that’s another reason why you should be using all the essential legal pages on the website.
+So, that’s another reason you should use all the essential legal pages on the website.
 To help you out with this task, a considerable plugin, WPLegalPages is here to help.

-Developed by a team of skillful professionals, this one plugin has been equipped with several efficient features.
-But, before diving into its elements and efficiencies, let’s first make you familiar with all the reasons that wouldn’t allow you to take these critical pages for granted.
+Developed by a team of skillful professionals, this plugin has been equipped with several efficient features.
+But, before diving into its elements and efficiencies, let’s first familiarize you with all the reasons that wouldn’t allow you to take these critical pages for granted.

 Reasons to Adhere to Online Laws:

-Irrespective of the niche you’re working in or products & services that you’re selling, if your business matches the ethics of the internet, you’d have to make sure that you abide with the rules as well.
+Irrespective of the niche you’re working in or the products & services that you’re selling, if your business matches the ethics of the internet, you’d have to make sure that you abide by the rules as well.
 As mentioned above, any other way might bring nothing but problems to you.

 Keeping this in mind, here are some of the compelling reasons to put policies on the website: